DanielKou/Multiplayer-Snake/README.md

 # JS-Snake
 Multiplayer snake game created with sockets.io

-Create or join a game and play with friends
+Create or join a game and play with friends.
+[Check it out](https://danielkou-snake.herokuapp.com/)

 To run locally,